Monarda Didyma Seeds - Bee Balm Mix

 Deer Resistant: Yes

 Bee Balm (Monarda Didyma Mix) - Bee Balm is popular in flower and herb gardens because it is easy to establish from Monarda seeds and nothing brings in the butterflies, hummingbirds, and bees like Monarda flowers.
 This beautiful mix of colors is very showy and will have everyone turning their heads.
+Medicinal uses Bee Balm is antimicrobial and often times made into tea.
+It can be used to treat colds, the flu, indigestion, bloating, and nausea.

 Bee Balm is antimicrobial and often times made into tea.
 It can be used to treat colds, the flu, indigestion, bloating, and nausea.